Fix the File Type is Not Permitted error

 Activate File Upload Types plugin to fix 'file type is not permitted' error

-2. Allow Additional File Types in WordPress
+2. Enable New File Type in WordPress

 In the WordPress dashboard, click Settings » File Upload Types.